backend-development/backend-development-textbook/source/rails_authentication.md

 are using, and which services might be useful to your app: could you use Dropbox to authenticate, and also to deliver data directly to your users dropbox?
 Would it make sense to use facebook or twitter and also send out messages that way?
+Or are your users very privacy conscious and want to avoid facebook and google?

 ### Providers